-All web browsers are currently having a CSS history privacy leak which enables attackers to brute force a list of sites that the user visited on the Internet.
-The CSS leak makes use of a function in CSS that colors visited and not visited links differently.
-All the attacker needs to do is to display a huge list of possible sites in the user’s web browser and check how their link color looks like to see if it has been visited.
+The CSS leak makes use of a feature of CSS that colors visited and non-visited links in a different manner.
+All the attacker needs to do is to display a huge list of possible sites on a page and check how the link color looks like to see if sites have been visited.

 Some factors mitigate the problem like clearing the history regularly.

-The Mozilla developers have now come up with a solution for the problem that applies three changes to the way links are styled in the web browser.
+Mozilla developers have now come up with a solution for the problem that applies three changes to the way links are styled in the web browser.

 It is not yet clear when this will make its way into the Firefox web browser but it is likely that it will be implemented soon.

-Users of all web browsers who want to test what a script could find out about their surfing habits can visit the Start Panic website
+Users of all web browsers who want to test what a script could find out about their surfing habits can visit the Start Panic website.

 Martin,